alxdavids/ourbbg/content/post/bradley-johnson.md

 to go level on points with Nottingham Forest in a battle to escape the Championship relegation zone.
 It's easy to come to the conclusion that Derby have simply made multiple ill-informed and costly decisions regarding playing personnel.
-Johnson's Derby career illuminates the possibility that it's just as likely that the players they had were good enough all along.
+Johnson's Derby career posits the hypothesis that it's just as likely that the players they had were good enough all along.
 It's just that nobody at the top ever considered it their responsibility to know how to get the best from them.